PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 - **Big, highly coordinated marketing campaigns:** We can do them, but our reactive, short turnaround campaigns have been far more successful.

-- **PRL** If we do word of mouth well, our community will be far more valuable/credible than an appearance in TechCrunch.
+- **PR:** If we do word of mouth well, our community will be far more valuable/credible than an appearance in TechCrunch.

 ## How marketing works